-GPU acceleration is used everywhere, from games to graphic design.
-It is also important for video encoding, decoding, compressing and editing.
+Hardware acceleration is used everywhere, from games to graphic design.
+It is more and more important for video encoding, decoding, compressing and editing.
 Even Microsoft has added Hardware acceleration support for AV1 video codec to Windows 10.

-Without GPU acceleration, the decoding and rendering of lengthy, RAW files from high-end cinema cameras, and especially 4K Ultra High Resolution videos are often loaded to the brim with stutters, freezes, glitches...
+Without Hardware acceleration, the decoding and rendering of lengthy, RAW files from high-end cinema cameras, and especially 4K Ultra High Resolution videos are often loaded to the brim with stutters, freezes, glitches...

-In the text, we will explain in details why VideoProc's full GPU acceleration boosts (4K) video encoding, editing and rendering to a great extent.
-But before that, let's learn about the concept, basic knowledge and theory about GPU acceleration.
+In the text, we will explain in details why VideoProc Converter's full Hardware acceleration boosts (4K) video encoding, editing and rendering to a great extent.
+But before that, let's learn about the concept, basic knowledge and theory about hardware and GPU acceleration.

 The article includes the following parts:

 - Part 1: What is Hardware Acceleration and GPU Acceleration?

 - Part 2.
 Hardware Acceleration is important to 4K video editing